Justin-Insight/client-training/src/pages/a-to-z-machine.md

 ## Special Considerations

 Your new Jamstack website does all the work up front to prepare files for your website visitors so pages can be delivered much faster.
 After editing a page's content, sit back, and enjoy some coffee.
-Give it a minute to rebuild your website, and then go view your newly published change on the frontend of your website.
+Give it a minute to rebuild your website, and then go view your newly published change on the front end of your website.

 **_Pro Tip:_** If planning to make multiple changes to your content at the same time, make your easy changes first (an edit to an existing page).
 While your website rebuilds, you can then tackle your larger change (writing a new blog post).
 This leads to an editing process that still feels productive and reduces waiting times.